TOD-theses/paper-T-RACE/main.typ

 == Performance evaluation

-The evaluation of the 1,000 blocks took a total of 75 minutes, averaging to 4.5 seconds per block.#todo[Consistent past / present tense]
+The evaluation of the 1,000 blocks took a total of 75 minutes, averaging to 4.5 seconds per block.

 For the TOD candidate mining, we spent 41 minutes fetching the state changes of the 1,000 blocks and inserting them into a database, another 13 minutes filtering the TOD candidates, and 3 minutes for other tasks.